Learning Commonality, Divergence and Variety for Unsupervised Visible-Infrared Person Re-identification: Experiment

 \textbf{Baseline Settings.}~We use PGM~\cite{PGMAL} as our baseline.
 Although PGM has achieved a promising performance on the USVI-ReID task, the neglect of hard samples hinders its further improvement.

-\textbf{Effectiveness of HPCL.}~The HPCL is proposed to mine hard samples at the cluster level.
+\textbf{Effectiveness of HPCL.}~The HPCL is proposed to mine divergence.
 As shown in Tab.~\ref{tab:ablation}, When adding the HPCL on Baseline, the performance improves a large margin of 5.8\% in Rank-1 and 5.1\% in mAP, respectively.
-It shows that hard samples can be effectively mined using hard prototype contrast learning, facilitating the model to learn more discriminative features.
+It shows that divergence can be effectively mined using hard prototype contrast learning, facilitating the model to learn more discriminative features.

-\textbf{Effectiveness of DPCL.}~The DPCL is proposed to mine hard samples at the instance level.
-The results show that Rank-1 accuracy can be improved by 2.8\% in Rank-1 and 2.7\% in mAP when adding the DPCL on Baseline, which confirms that contrastive learning with dynamic prototype can further mine hard samples.
+\textbf{Effectiveness of DPCL.}~The DPCL is proposed to mine variety.
+The results show that Rank-1 accuracy can be improved by 2.8\% in Rank-1 and 2.7\% in mAP when adding the DPCL on Baseline, which confirms that contrastive learning with dynamic prototype can learn variety.

-\textbf{Effectiveness of PCL.}~PCL is introduced to smoothly shift the model's attention from simple samples to hard ones.
+\textbf{Effectiveness of PCL.}~PCL is introduced to smoothly shift the model's attention from commonality to divergence and variety.
 The results show that Rank-1 accuracy can be improved by about 1\% in Rank-1 and mAP compared to adding simultaneously the HPCL and DPCL on the Baseline.
-This confirms that progressive contrastive learning plays a valuable role in assisting HPCL and DPCL in mining hard samples.
+This confirms that progressive contrastive learning plays a valuable role in assisting HPCL and DPCL.

 Surprisingly, contrastive learning with both hard and dynamic prototypes significantly exceeds the baseline by a large margin of 8.1\% in Rank-1 and 7.0\% in mAP.
-The HPCL and DPCL can complement each other to mine hard samples, which effectively guides the network to learn more robust and discriminative features.
+The HPCL and DPCL can complement each other to learn divergence and variety, which effectively guides the network to learn more robust and discriminative features.